Shaurya6355/CS-F301-Principles-of-Programming-Languages/Tutorial-1b/readme.md

 # Tutorial - 1

 ## Welcome to the First Tutorial for CS F301!
-In this Tutorial we are going to explore the differences between C++ and Rust in terms of Ownership and Memory Allocation Concepts.
+In this Tutorial we are going to explore the differences between C++ and Rust in terms of Mutability and Lifetime Concepts.

 ## Introduction
 Programming languages play a vital role in how we build software, and understanding how they handle memory and ownership is essential for writing safe and efficient code.
 Let's dive into the differences between C++ and Rust in this regard.